Lionsberg/lionsberg-wiki/Lionsberg Community Information/Groups/Education/Invite or Train Facilitators for Key Roles.md

 As a common resource, an **education and training group** could assemble guidelines and train **facilitators**.
 Some skills have universal value.
 All sovereigns could then rely on this common pool of training resources.

 ### Efficient Communication
 **Empathy**, the ability to accurately guess another's feelings or needs, is one of them. **Tolerance** of difference, dissent, disagreement is another.
 The rewards that accrue from learning these skills are easily discerned and felt.
-These training programs are excellent:
+The following training programs are excellent:

 - [center for non-violent communication](http:www.cnvc.org)